Recipes » Air Fryer Recipes » Air Fryer Beef Jerky

 The marinade I use combines the rich smoky flavor of Worcestershire sauce, honey for sweetness (you can substitute brown sugar), and soy sauce and onion powder for a flavor punch!

 You can substitute any other marinade you like or mix up the ingredients if you like.
-The basic recipe to air fry the jerky is the same.
+The basic recipe to make the jerky in the air fryer is the same.

 Some other seasoning flavors to try are: